ebi-ait/ingest-kube-deployment/README.md

 2. `source config/environment_ENVNAME` where ENVNAME reflects the name of the environment in the config file you created above
 3. `cd infra`
-4. `make destroy-cluster-ENVNAME` where ENVNAME is the name of the environment you are trying to destroy
+4. `make destroy-cluster-ENVNAME` where ENVNAME is the name of the environment you are trying to destroy *Note*: The system could encounter an error (most likely a timeout) during the destroy operation.
+Failing to remove some resources such as the VPC, network interfaces, etc. can be tolerated if the ultimate goal is to rebuild the cluster.
+In the case VPC, for example, the EKS cluster will just reuse it once recreated.

 ## Install and Upgrade Core Ingest Backend Services (mongo, redis, rabbit)